 Look for dental care tools that work best for you and your pet's health.
 Here are a few popular options that you can try:

 Dog toothbrushes come in a variety of shapes and sizes, so find one that is right for your dog’s mouth shape and size.
-When you are starting out, try to stick to smaller, softer toothbrushes that will be less intimidating to start brushing dog teeth.
+When you are starting out, try to stick to smaller, softer toothbrushes, like the Wag & Bright Puppy Polisher Toothbrush.
+A finger brush can also be a good starter option, especially for dog's that are intimidated by the toothbrush.

 Dental Wipes

-If you are just starting out, wipes like Bluestem Dental Wipes are a great way to help your dog get accustomed to dental care before you move up to a larger brush and pet toothpaste.
+If you are just starting, wipes like Skout's Honor Oral Care Dental Wipes are a great way to help your dog get accustomed to dental care before you move up to a larger brush and pet toothpaste.
 They are small and soft, so they will feel like a gentle massage for their teeth and gums.

 Toothpaste

-Next, you need to choose a toothpaste that is dog safe and that your dog will like the taste of.
-Never use toothpaste made for humans on your dog treats.
-In addition to its foaming properties being a choking hazard, pet toothpaste may contain ingredients that are toxic to dogs, like the artificial sweetener Xylitol.
+Next, you need to choose a toothpaste that is dog-safe and that your dog will like the taste of.
+Never use toothpaste made for humans on your dog.
+Never use human toothpaste on dogs.
+Many formulas contain foaming agents and ingredients like xylitol that can be dangerous if swallowed.

 3. Let Your Dog Taste Test

 To help your dog get used to the tools you chose, it’s a good idea to let him taste the toothpaste.
-Many dog toothpastes are flavoured, like Petsmile Professional Pet Toothpaste - Rotisserie Chicken.
+This step is about building trust, not brushing yet.
 Once he realizes it’s tasty, he’ll be much more likely to let you brush his teeth.

 Put a tiny dab on your finger and let him sniff it.
 Make sure you give him lots of praise so that he knows he’s doing a good job.
 If he’s brave enough to taste it, then reward him with a treat.
 You can repeat this step several times if you need to.